neontomo/atlar-bank-api/README.md

 ## general notes

-- use tech i am used to & show my skills
+- i plan to use tech i am used to
-- i plan to treat it as a project, not an interview assignment
 - write a bank api with accounts and transactions
 - parse as much data as possible
 - my aim is to focus on quality & stability over quantity